GHBAlbuquerque/generic-http-lambda-python/README.md

 # generic-http-lambda-python 💻
 Small project of a generic http request maker.
 It receives a 'request input' and makes a request using parameter values.

 This code is meant to be used on a Lambda function.
-The handler input is an event with three main informations:
+The handler input is an event with these informations:

 - url;
 - http method;